Help and Advice

 If you are unsure whether you are in an abusive relationship and would like some more information or guidance, or want to know more about domestic violence and abuse, have a look at our What is domestic abuse?
 And Recognising Abuse pages for more information.

 The first step to getting help can sometimes be the hardest, but we are here to listen, accept and support you.
-To speak to one of our staff, call our contact line on 01434 608030 Mon – Fri, 9 – 4.30pm.
+To speak to one of our staff, call our contact line on 01434 608030 Mon – Fri, 9 – 4.30pm. or you can use our contact form.

 This however, is not an emergency service, in an emergency, always dial 999.
 Northumbria Police Officers are trained to deal with domestic abuse.